marisarpo/horizons-week02/day1/2_horistarter/README.md

 from are the [live Kickstarter webpage][kickstarter] and a set of [screenshots].

-You'll have to set up the files and directories for this project yourselves, and decide in what order to build the site.
-Get as close as you can to the live site.
+Open up the [skeleton] HTML file to get started.
+Feel free to create any other files or directories you need for this project.
+Try to get as close as you can to the live site.

 You've already learned a lot more about web design than you realize, and you've got all the fundamentals you need to get started.
 You'll be surprised how easy and how much fun this is.
 See how far you can get today!

+[skeleton]: ./skeleton/index.html
 [kickstarter]: http://www.kickstarter.com/
 [screenshots]: ./screenshots